AyushNigam05/Recruitment-Management-System/README.md

-# Recruitment-Management-System
-This is a desktop-based Recruitment Management System developed using Java and Swing.
-It allows candidates to register, view job listings, apply for jobs, and view all applications through a user-friendly graphical interface.

 # Recruitment Management System

 A simple desktop-based recruitment system built in Java using Swing.
 It allows candidates to register, view jobs, apply for jobs, and see all applications in a user-friendly GUI.